 The whole night, I tossed and turned.
 I couldn’t get the kiss out of my head, the way his lips molded against mine.
-The feelings I felt - the butterflies in my stomach and my pounding heart - I couldn’t get them out of my head.
+The feelings I felt - the butterflies in my stomach and my pounding heart - I couldn’t get it out of my head.
 I couldn’t stop thinking about how much I enjoyed it.

-It seems, even when I’m not around him, Kai has a way of invading my mind and thoughts.
+It seems, that even when I’m not around him, Kai has a way of invading my mind and thoughts.

 I spent the whole of Sunday thinking about Kai and the kiss.
 And when I wasn’t thinking about the kiss, I was thinking about what tomorrow would be like in Drama.
 Would he acknowledge the kiss?
 Would he make some snide remark?
 Would he ignore me?